Indiana Cerebral Palsy Legal Help

 Recognition and Development

 Cerebral palsy is non-progressive which means it will not become worse as the child gets older.
 This doesn’t mean the symptoms will not change over time—sometimes they will get better and sometimes they will get worse.
-CP creates more chronic childhood disabilities than any other condition.
+Cerebral palsy birth injuries create more chronic childhood disabilities than any other condition.

-Every year approximately 10,000 infants born in the United States and as many as 1,500 preschoolers are diagnosed with cerebral palsy.
-Estimates from the United Cerebral Palsy Association indicate in excess of 764,000 Americans suffer from cerebral palsy.
+Every year approximately 10,000 infants are born in the United States and as many as 1,500 preschoolers are diagnosed with cerebral palsy.
+Estimates from the United Cerebral Palsy Association indicate more than 764,000 Americans suffer from cerebral palsy birth injuries.

-As if the presence of one condition is not enough for parents to endure, somewhere between 35-50 percent of all children who have CP also suffer from a seizure disorder and some degree of intellectual disability.
+As if the presence of one condition is not enough for parents to endure, somewhere between 35-50 percent of all children who have cerebral palsy birth injury also suffer from a seizure disorder and some degree of intellectual disability.
 There may also be learning disabilities along with vision, hearing, speech, and language problems.

-There are still many things we don’t know about the causes of cerebral palsy, but most theories support the premise that some factors are common in babies who have been diagnosed with CP, such as:
+There are still many things we don’t know about the causes of cerebral palsy, but most theories support the premise that some factors are common in babies who have been diagnosed with cerebral palsy, such as:

 • Infections during pregnancy